-Twelve studies (n=1,134) were included: 10 RCTs (n=1,010) and 2 non-randomised controlled trials (n=124).
+Twelve studies (1,134 participants) were included: 10 RCTs (1,010 participants) and two non-randomised controlled trials (124 participants).

 Two studies reported the randomisation method, five each reported blinding of the assessors and patients, three reported drop-outs, nine reported baseline comparisons of the treatment groups, one reported a check on the success of blinding, three reported power calculations and three reported intention-to-treat analysis.
 Patients with generalised anxiety (four RCTs plus 2 non-randomised controlled trials).

-Patients with situational anxiety (6 RCTs).
+Patients with situational anxiety (six RCTs).

 All four RCTs that compared acupuncture with sham acupuncture (36, 55, 91 and 67 participants) reported some positive outcomes with acupuncture interventions compared with controls; three of these studies evaluated auricular acupuncture and the fourth evaluated auricular acupuncture and acupuncture at relaxation points.
 One RCT (90 participants) reported no significant difference in anxiety between patients treated with acupuncture, diazepam and progressive relaxation.
 One RCT (40 participants) reported that, based on State-Trait Anxiety Inventory scores, acupuncture was significantly more effective than diazepam.